sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 A. Open [Sandbox Settings > Applications > Email Reader](ApplicationsSettings.md#email-reader) and select the software that you use.
 If your mailbox data files are not in the default location, see [Sandbox Settings > Applications > Folders](ApplicationsSettings.md#folders).
 Then, you should also test the configuration; see [Test Email Configuration](TestEmailConfiguration.md).

-### Q. How do I launch my email software under Sandboxie?
+### Q. How do I run my email software under Sandboxie?

 A. You can use the _Run Email Reader_ command from the [Sandbox Menu](SandboxMenu.md) or [Tray Icon Menu](TrayIconMenu.md) of [Sandboxie Control](SandboxieControl.md).
 You can also right-click _Run Sandboxed_ on the executable icon for your software.